History of The Gold Star Journal

 - From 1997-2008, The Gold Star Journal was published on campus by the staff of The Citadel Print Shop.

 - The 1997 edition is the only one to have a hand-drawn cover.

 - The covers of the 1998-2004 editions featured a photograph taken by campus photographer Russ Pace.

 - Since 2005, the cover has included the stars and bars, the name of the journal, the year, and the Citadel seal.
 With the 2005 edition, the four color photograph moved to the inside cover.

-- 2006 was the only edition to be printed completely in color.
+- Since the twentieth anniversary issue, The Gold Star Journal has continued to be printed completely in color.

 - Mr. Kevin Metzger (previously of Multimedia); Dr. Suzanne Mabrouk; and the 2008 editors Leon Hontz, Trey Williams, and Thomas Sullivan designed a seal for the publication.
-Since 2008, it has been included in each edition.
+The seal includes one star for each year that the journal existed prior to its design.
+Since 2008, the seal has been included in each edition.
 2012, the GSJ seal replaced The Citadel seal on the cover.
 The GSJ seal appears in the banner at the top of all GSJ web pages.
 This seal includes the Latin words Honoris Causa, which means "for the sake of the honor."

 - In 2011, the Best Overall Paper Submission Award was first given.

 - In 2012, the Best Photograph Award was first given.

 - 2013-2018, The Gold Star Journal had been printed on Forest Stewardship Council (FSC) certified paper.
 FSC is devoted to responsibly and properly managing our forests so that they will continue to exist in the future.

 - In 2014, the Best Undergraduate Paper Submission Award was given.